albertodemichelis/squirrel/doc/source/stdlib/stdiolib.rst

     UTF8 with and without prefix and UCS-2 prefixed(both big endian an little endian).
     If the source stream is not prefixed UTF8 encoding is used as default.

-.. js:function:: writeclosuretofile(destpath, closure)
+.. sq:function:: writeclosuretofile(destpath, closure)

     serializes a closure to a bytecode file (destpath).
 The serialized file can be loaded using loadfile() and dofile().

-.. js:data:: stderr
+.. sq:data:: stderr

     File object bound on the os *standard error* stream

-.. js:data:: stdin
+.. sq:data:: stdin

     File object bound on the os *standard input* stream

-.. js:data:: stdout
+.. sq:data:: stdout

     File object bound on the os *standard output* stream